Market Overview

 Frequently Asked Questions

-Is Portsmouth or Washington more affordable?
+Is Portsmouth or Washington DC more affordable?

 Market data verified by smover using real transaction records.
 School data from Virginia DOE, Maryland MSDE, and DC OSSE public reports.
 Property tax rates from Virginia Dept. of Taxation (2024).
 Walkability scores from Walk Score (2024).
 Crime data from FBI UCR and Virginia State Police (2023).
 Commute times are approximate rush-hour estimates.
-Updated March 2026.
+Updated June 2026.